erayavz/erayyavuz.github.io/_posts/2026-04-25-The-Importance-of-Horizontal-Security-in-the-AI-Arena.md

 But if you are a consultant and you have limited time, you have to do and know everything.
 The people who have walked this path will understand this best.

-When doing a pentest, for example, the time lost in the recon phase has now decreased a lot.
-I even have my own agents now, and they can find vulnerabilities according to the OWASP Top 10 better than me.
-And they do this for almost 100 dollars per month.

 We need to accept this: LLMs are better than us, and they will become even better.

 So, should we still have a vertical specialization?
 Or should we move horizontally and add multiple domains to our knowledge pool by combining them both in theory and practice?